Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you’re shopping for a top-tier coffee maker, you’ve probably considered a stainless steel model.
 After all, a stainless steel coffee pot is durable, stylish, and sturdy.
 In addition, stainless steel pots hold heat much longer than the carafe of a standard coffee maker.
 That said, you need to know how to sanitize a steel coffee maker’s carafe if you want delicious coffee for years to come.
-It is essential for quality taste and keeping your cup of coffee free from harmful bacteria.
+It is essential for quality taste and for keeping your cup of coffee free from harmful bacteria.

 Tools: damp cloth, dishwasher detergent, water, white vinegar (optional)